Permissionless-Software-Foundation/bch-dex-docs/docs/swap.md

 # SWaP

 The [Permissionless Software Foundation](https://psfoundation.cash) maintains a DEX software on the Bitcoin Cash (BCH) blockchain, which leverage a modified version of the SWaP token trading protocol.
-This DEXs let's *individuals* trade tokens in a peer-to-peer fashion.
-These DEXs have the following properties:
+This DEX allows *individuals* to trade tokens in a peer-to-peer fashion.
+These DEX has the following properties:

 - **peer-to-peer** - trades take place between two individuals.
 There is no company or other intermediary between the two.
 - **trustless** - Neither individual needs to know or trust the other person.
 There is no way one person can gain an advantage over the other during the trade.